 As we’ve mentioned, you have plenty of redemption options with MileagePlus.
 Here are 3 ideas to think about:

 - Travel to Africa in Business Class: Want to visit Africa?
-Redeem 80,000 United MileagePlus miles to fly on a Star Alliance carrier to Africa from the U.S. This includes United’s new route from Newark (EWR) to Cape Town (CPT)!
+Redeem points starting from 88,000 United MileagePlus miles to fly on a Star Alliance carrier to Africa from the U.S. You can otherwise snag a ticket for a United-operated flight from just 70,000 miles.

 By now, we hope it’s clear how easily you can earn 100,000 United MileagePlus miles in a very short time.
-For more strategies, read our full guide to earning United miles, which includes loads of additional examples and strategies.
+For more strategies, read our full guide to earning United miles that includes loads of additional examples and strategies.